Are You Being Discriminated Against Due To Your Pregnancy? Call Us Today

 If you believe you were discriminated against or harassed due to your pregnancy, you can contact the EEOC once you feel as if you have exhausted all available methods to solve the problem internally.
 Once the EEOC is contacted, it will investigate the matter and present you with its findings.
 To file a charge of discrimination, you must do so within 180 days of when the alleged incident first happened.
 Should you do so, your employer has no rights to retaliate against you, since this is also prohibited by federal law.

-Since a pregnancy can be stressful enough, you don't need the extra burden of wondering can you get fired for being pregnant in Los Angeles.
-Should you have questions about your situation, schedule your consultation today with a Los Angeles workplace lawyer at Mann Elias.
+Since a pregnancy can be stressful enough, you don't need the extra burden of wondering can you’ll be fired because of it.
+Should you have questions about your situation, schedule your consultation today with an LA workplace lawyer at Mann Elias.